You don’t need those organs anyways…right?

 Prior surgical removal of the uterus and likely the ovaries.

 The scan found a one-centimeter, “small midline hernia containing fat” with “fat planes well maintained” — whatever that means.
-Okay, I’m fat and there’s fat that slipped into a hernia — surprise, surprise.
+OK, I’m fat and there’s fat that slipped into a hernia — surprise, surprise.

 Even more of a surprise is how the fuck the CT scan could see a measly one-centimeter hernia, describing the fat within it, but my “ovaries are not visualized”.